NC-State-Libraries-Workshops/ncsu_apprentice/_units/units.md

 Units are the primary building block of the Apprentice framework.
-The units can be what you want, but typically they would be something like steps in a tutorial, descrete tasks in a workshop.
-In Apprentice you can have them included in the online tutorial, the instructors notes, both or neither.
+The units can be what you want, but typically they would be something like steps in a tutorial or discrete tasks in a workshop.
+In Apprentice you can have them included in the online tutorial, the instructors notes, both or neither (neither isn't too useful).
 A unit consists of two parts, the **front matter** and the **content**.

 ## Understanding Front Matter